 Photo via Flickr User Paul Bonke Justesen

-The California Sex Offender Management Board, which oversees California's sex offender registration laws, announced last week that the database is too big, and that it's not helpful in its current form.
+The California Sex Offender Management Board, which oversees California's sex offender registration laws announced last week that the database is too big, and that it's not helpful in its current form.
 The San Francisco Chronicle reported on Sunday that the board is recommending to the state legislature that only violent offenders, such as kidnappers and sexual predators be compelled to register for life.
+The overhaul would be a far cry from abolishing "Santa's Naughty List" completely.

-All states in the US must have sex offender registries, but California's is the weightiest, with over 100,000 lucky members, 900 of whom have been molestation-free for 55 years or more.
+All states must have sex offender registries, but California's is the weightiest, with over 100,000 lucky members, 900 of whom have been molestation-free for 55 years or more.

 This is partly because the state is the most populous, but moreover, all California sex offenders, no matter their offense, have to stay registered for life, including public urinators, underage sexters, and women who flash their tits at concerts.